-If you’re a keen host and have the space, and patience, your home could double as a pop up curry restaurant.
-Elsewhere, church and village halls often can be rented out for a minimal fee and often have long tables and chairs included.
+If you’re a keen host and have the space, and patience, your home could double as a pop-up curry restaurant.
+Otherwise, church and village halls are often available to rent out out for a small fee, often with long tables and chairs included.
 And who knows, the lure of a tempting curry might be enough for some to waive the rental cost.
 Bear in mind that you’ll need to enlist helpers to mop up after the event if you host in a public place.

 Step two: Start small

 Consider doing a test run with loved ones before laying on a larger scale event if you’re not used to cooking for a large number of people.
 You can then ask the group for feedback; what would they have done differently?
 How much would they be prepared to pay?
 Would they rather pay a set price or a donation?
 Doing so might just put the fire in your belly to host another and it’ll help you know what to do and not do next time around.

 Step three: Think ahead about when to host

 If it’s cold and dark outside, it might be easier to convince people to join you for a warming curry than if it’s glorious sunshine.
 Choose a night when there isn’t a major sporting event or TV show on, or else see if you can tie up the night (licence depending) with the event.
 Big Strictly Come Dancing fans might be swayed to head to yours on a blustery evening if there’s a chance to enjoy a tasty korma while watching the competitors cha-cha-cha.